usegalaxy-au/infrastructure/docs/TIaaS.md

  - where `<group_name>` is `training-` followed by the short name used in the training URL.

 This command will delete the group/role from Galaxy and remove any user associations with it to allow all users access back into the main queue.

+**Note:** This command can only be run by a user that has write access to the database and not by a regular user who by default has read only access.

 ## Other notes: